dizzweb-GmbH/dizzbase/README.md

          });
       })()
       ```

 ## Common problems

-- If you get an error like "Uncaught database error: role "dizz" does not exist" you are probably missing the .env file with the database connection parameters.
+- If you get an error like "Uncaught database error: role 'dizz' does not exist" you are probably missing the .env file with the database connection parameters.
 - "error: replication slot dizzbase_slot" or an error mentioning the publication pgoutput_dizzbase_pub might indicate that you did not create publication/replication (or created them in the wrong database) or that the statements were executed in the wrong order.

 ## TODO